erikrfunk/whole_genome_bioinformatics/README.md

 ------------------------------------------------------------------------------------------------------

 **Step 1:** Demultiplexing \
-This step can be done with any freely available demultiplexing program you prefer.
+If the data we demultiplexed by whoever sequenced, this step can be skipped.
+This step can also be done with any freely available demultiplexing program you prefer.
 The script provided here is a simple approach based on a grep search, though could be modified fairly easily to allow mismatches.
 Default is to make a new directory called "fastqs" in the current directory.

     sort-barcodes.sh -f -r -b